awslabs/service-workbench-on-aws/README.md

 After choosing your desired studies, click next to continue to create a workspace.
 Refer to the Workspaces section for documentation on the compute platforms offered.

-Once you have finished determining the properties of your workspace, Galileo will generate your workspace and preload it with your study data.
+Once you have finished determining the properties of your workspace, Service Workbench will generate your workspace and preload it with your study data.
 You can access it from the Workspaces page by clicking the "Connect" button on your workspace.

 ---